INTRODUCTION

 Alcohol affects the hippocampus, the region of the brain responsible for memory formation.
 Heavy drinking can disrupt short-term memory, making it difficult to retain new information.
 In severe cases, individuals experience alcohol-induced blackouts, where they have no recollection of events despite appearing conscious at the time.
 Repeated blackouts increase the risk of long-term memory problems and cognitive decline.
 Reducing alcohol consumption helps preserve memory function and supports overall brain health.

-INCREASED RISK OF MENTAL HEALTH DISORDERS
+INCREASED RISK OF MENTAL WELLBEING DISORDERS

-THE CONNECTION BETWEEN ALCOHOL AND SLEEP DISRUPTIONS
+THE LINK BETWEEN ALCOHOL AND SLEEP DISRUPTIONS

 HOW ALCOHOL AFFECTS BRAIN AGEING